Fallout (franchise): S.P.E.C.I.A.L

-The SPECIAL system was used in Fallout, Fallout 2, and Fallout Tactics: Brotherhood of Steel.
+The S.P.E.C.I.A.L system was used in Fallout, Fallout 2, and Fallout Tactics: Brotherhood of Steel.
 A modified version of the system was used in Fallout 3, Fallout: New Vegas, Fallout 4, Fallout 76 and Fallout Shelter.

-Aside from Fallout games, modified versions of SPECIAL were also used in Lionheart: Legacy of the Crusader (also referred to as Fallout Fantasy early in production), a fantasy role-playing video game that involved spirits and magic in addition to the traditional SPECIAL features, as well as the canceled project Black Isle's Torn.
+Aside from Fallout games, modified versions of S.P.E.C.I.A.L were also used in Lionheart: Legacy of the Crusader (also referred to as Fallout Fantasy early in production), a fantasy role-playing video game that involved spirits and magic in addition to the traditional SPECIAL features, as well as the canceled project Black Isle's Torn.